 - Make sure to pause during the back cast long enough for the line to unroll completely behind you.
 It is okay to look backwards during practice and watch the line extend.

 - Begin and end the cast with the rod tip low and the line straight.
-When practicing, it is best to complete one cast before attempting another.
+When practising, it is best to complete one cast before attempting another.
 Try not to rush it!

 The Roll Cast